Alexander

 Congregation Orach Chaim

-This renovation and addition to a 100-year-old historic building restores the entrance on Lexington Avenue to its former grandeur.
-The project integrates the synagogue with that of an adjoining townhouse.
-Circulation was enabled between the spaces despite the fact that the floor levels of the two buildings did not match.
-The newly combined buildings house a Sanctuary, multi-purpose social hall, kitchen, daycare center, chapel, library, offices, and an apartment for the caretaker.
-The grand exterior stair of the original building is recreated on the interior, with a double-height vestibule leading to the Sanctuary above.
-The vestibule creates a transitional space between the secular city and the spiritual function of the synagogue.
-Renovation elements involve the restoration of historic detailing in the Sanctuary, including the cleaning of stained glass and skylights, the cleaning and repointing of the exterior facade.
+This renovation and addition to a 100-year-old synagogue on Lexington Avenue restored the historic building to its former grandeur while accommodating contemporary needs.
+The project integrated the synagogue with an adjoining townhouse, incorporating new circulation between the different floor levels of the separate buildings.
+The newly combined structures house a Sanctuary, multi-purpose social hall, kitchen, daycare center, chapel, library, offices, and an apartment for the caretaker.
+The grand exterior staircase of the original building, demolished when Lexington Avenue was widened in the 1930s, was recreated in the new interior, with a double-height vestibule leading to the Sanctuary above.
+This vestibule now acts as a transition between the secular city and the spiritual space of the synagogue.
+The renovation included restoring historic detailing in the Sanctuary, cleaning the stained glass and skylights, and repointing the original bricks on the exterior facade.

 Type